vivekjoshy/openskill.py/paper/paper.md

 because the players' performance changes over time and also varies based on who they are competing against.
 Our project primarily targets game developers and researchers interested in ranking players fairly and accurately.
-Nevertheless, the problem that the software solves is applicable to any context where you have multiple players or entities and you need to track their skills over time while they compete against each other.
+Nevertheless, the problem that the software solves applies to any context where you have multiple players or entities and you need to track their skills over time while they compete against each other.